 While arm floaties will aid in keeping kids afloat, they are easily removed, and a child can do this themselves.

 We wouldn’t recommend using arm floaties for learning to swim; however, they are fine to use when in the water, like a pool when you’re on holidays and when there is strict supervision being within arms reach of your children.
-We’d also strongly recommend only using floaties for kids that have attended swimming lessons and have some skills on hand, such as knowing how to turn on their back and float or tread water, if needed.
+We’d also strongly recommend only using floaties for children that have attended kids swimming classes and have some skills on hand, such as knowing how to turn on their back and float or tread water, if needed.

 These devices strap around your little one’s waist and clip into place, and have a pack on the back made of foam.
 Some others have removable foam pieces to allow you to reduce the amount of floatation available.
 Like arm floaties, they will keep your little ones afloat but will need some kicking and arm digging movements to assist.
 We have seen little ones tilt forward with their face landing in the water with these back bubbles and struggle to pull themselves back up and vertical in the water, which can be dangerous.